Minter blockchain

 Type: 0x03

-Transaction for selling all existing coins of one type (owned by sender) in favour of another coin in a system.
+Transaction for selling all existing coins of one type (owned by sender) for another coin.

 Data field contents: